MARS-Group-HAW/esida-db/README.md

 Access for further HAW users can be added with the `k8s/rolebinding.yaml`.

-Create PersistentVolumeClaim's (PVC) for permanent storage independed of container life-cycle:
+Create PersistentVolumeClaim's (PVC) for permanent storage independent of container life-cycle:

     $ kubectl apply -f ./k8s/pvc-postgis.yaml        # Storage of PostGis database
     $ kubectl apply -f ./k8s/pvc-esidadb-input.yaml  # Storage of input data of the pipeline